andycroll/andycroll.com/_posts/2017/2017-12-31-truthiness-in-conditionals.md

 ## But why?

-Performing a `#nil?` check in a negative conditional, as in the first two examples, is often redundant as any non-`nil` value is `true`.
-You can remove the `nil?` check and substitute the `unless` for an `if` or remove the `!` and end up with clearer code that means the same thing.
+Performing a `#nil?` check as part of a statement in a negative conditional, as in the first two examples (`unless` or `if !`), is often redundant.
+Any non-`nil` value is considered to be ‘truthy’.

+Remove the `nil?` check and substitute the `unless` for an `if` (example 1) or remove the `!` (example 2) and end up with clearer code that means the same thing.

 The syntax of `!!`, in the third example, is shorthand for turning any value (either ‘truthy’ or ‘falsey’) into the _actual boolean values_ `true` or `false`.
 However, given Ruby's ‘truthy’ conditionals performing this conversion is redundant.

 ## Why not?

 This comes down to understandability.
-If you _really_ are checking for `nil`, then by all means explicitly use the check.
+If you _really_ are checking for `nil`, perhaps you're dealing differently with an empty array and `nil`, then by all means explicitly use the check.